 Elders expands investment in Australia’s next-gen agronomists

-The Graduate Agronomy Program, run by Elders’ flagship research and development arm, Thomas Elder Institute (TEI) has strengthened its commitment to Australia’s budding agros, increasing its intake from five graduates in 2018 to eight in 2019.
+The Elders Graduate Agronomy Program has strengthened its commitment to Australia’s budding agronomists, increasing its intake from five graduates in 2018 to eight in 2019.

 Exposure to the working practices of Elders experts across Australia will help graduates develop the skills required to provide growers with sound agronomic advice in all areas of the production system including crop protection products, seed, fertiliser and plant nutrition services.

 “We are committed to fostering the personal and professional development of our graduates.
-The program ensures we, as a business, are constantly evolving and innovating – the introduction of young, curious agronomists certainly has a positive ripple effect across the business,” said Dr Evans
+The program ensures we, as a business, are constantly evolving and innovating – the introduction of young, curious agronomists certainly has a positive ripple effect across the business,” said Mr Page.

 The expansion of the program is a demonstration in Elders’ confidence in Australian talent at a time when foreign investment and intervention is becoming more prevalent in the Australian agribusiness sphere.

 “Australia’s rich agribusiness history is something we are certainly very proud of.
-Elders is committed to investing resources into local talent to ensure that the future of the industry remains in Australian hands,” Dr Evans concluded.
+Elders is committed to investing resources into local talent to ensure that the future of the industry remains in Australian hands,” Mr Page concluded.

 Now in its fifth year, the Elders Graduate Agronomy Program has produced a number of high performing agronomists who have since secured full time positions across the wider Elders network.